signladmin/master/docs/intermediate-guide/pi-pool-tutorial/core-online.md

 rsync -av --exclude-from="exclude-list.txt" /home/ada /home/ada/usb-transfer
 ```

+Unmount the drive before removing it.

 ```bash
 cd; sudo umount usb-transfer
 ```

 # Set up your cold machine.

 For the cold machine I would use 64bit Raspberry Pi OS(Raspbian) with a desktop on a Raspi-400.
 It already has rng-tools by default.
 We want entropy on the offline machine that is generating all our keys.

 A desktop allows for multiple windows, copy and paste and another way to see your keys.
 It will help you start figuring out the different keys/certificates and what they are used for.
 Raspberry Pi OS is in my opinion a more stable desktop.
 Gnome on Ubuntu tends to be a little sluggish and can freeze up at times.
 Totally fine if you would rather use Ubuntu.
 Just make sure you have a username(ada) with a UID of 1001 and GID of 1001.
 Allowing for smooth transfer between machines.